-Since the building will be provided with a sprinkler system, the fire department connection located not more than 5m from the principal entrance per Sentence 3.2.5.15(1) will be required.
+Since the building will be provided with a sprinkler system, the fire department connection located not more than 5m from the principal entrance per Sentence 3.2.5.15.(1) will be required.

-A fire hydrant is required more than 90m from the principal entrance per Sentence 3.2.5.5.(4).
+A fire hydrant is required not more than 90m from the principal entrance per Sentence 3.2.5.5.(4).
+A new fire hydrant may be required to be installed for serving the project building.
+Based on the images available on Google Maps, there is no hydrant available within 90m of the project site connected to an access route.